NghiaLam2026/CreditCardAdvisorBot/README.md

 - **OpenAI API**: Provides the AI-driven responses to user queries.
 - **Next.js**: React framework for server-side rendering and API routes.

-## Usage 🚀

-1. **Start the Application**: Clone the repository and run `npm install` to install dependencies.
-Start the application with `npm run dev`.
-2. **Interact with the Bot**: Type your queries in the input field and click "Send" to interact with the bot.
-The bot will guide you through the process of finding the best credit card.
-3. **Receive Recommendations**: Based on your responses, the bot will suggest credit cards that match your needs.

 ## Project Structure 🗂️

 - **api/route.js**: Contains the backend API route that handles POST requests and interacts with the OpenAI API to generate responses.